 Looking for ways to keep your business safe from cyber attacks?
-These 5 super simple tips will keep your employees safe online and your business protected from cyber threats.
+These 5 simple tips will keep your employees and business protected.

 Today, it’s become even more complicated for companies to prevent cybersecurity breaches.
-It’s important for businesses to understand that each employee, intern and manager all play equal roles in protecting your private business data.
+That’s why it’s important that businesses understand that each employee, intern and manager all play equal roles in protecting your private business data.
+A few examples worth mentioning include the Equifax breach which compromised the identity of millions of users and the Yahoo breach that affected essentially every single user of the service.

 To Start, Your Employees Need Refreshing.